IndomieGorengSatu/Mie/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.